 Infinite CBD • January 27, 2020

-This week, on July 4th, you and your loved ones will celebrate American freedoms with cookouts, fireworks, and maybe even CBD.
+This week you and your loved ones will celebrate American freedoms with cookouts, fireworks, and maybe even CBD.
 As we celebrate history, it’s important to look back on the past to see how far we’ve come, especially in the realm of hemp and CBD.
 Here is a brief history of hemp on Independence Day.

 Hemp has been used and cultivated for various purposes as far back as 8,000 BCE in China.
 Based on archeological finds, hemp fiber was used in pottery and textiles, and hemp seeds were grown alongside other crops.
 As the Chinese continued to grow hemp, more and more uses were developed, including those that were medicinal.

 Emperor Shen Nung reigned as emperor in the 2,000’s BCE.
 This emperor is also known as the Father of Chinese Medicine due to this interest in herbs for medicinal purposes.

 Interestingly, the Emperor was intrigued by the cannabis plant for a very traditional reason.
 The cannabis plant is male and female, which directly intertwines with the traditional Chinese notion of Yin & Yang.
 This, and the regular use of hemp in numerous Chinese industries meant that hemp would be accepted in the medical realm as well.